Emily Webley-Smith: 2004

 2004 started slowly for Webley-Smith; she won only two of her first ten matches on the ITF Circuit.
-However, in March she reached the quarterfinals of the $10k tournament in Patras before losing to Ekaterina Dzehalevich, 2–6, 0–6.
-In this same tournament, she reached the doubles final partnering compatriot, Chantal Coombs, and lost to Martina Müller and Vladimíra Uhlířová, 6–7, 3–6.
+However, in March she reached the quarterfinals in Patras, before losing to Ekaterina Dzehalevich, 2–6, 0–6.
+In this same tournament, she reached the doubles final partnering compatriot, Chantal Coombs, and lost to Martina Müller and Vladimíra Uhlířová, in two sets.
 Two months later, she reached two more ITF quarterfinals consecutively in Mérida, Yucatán and Surbiton.
-In June, she was given wildcards into the qualifying draws for the Tier-III Birmingham Classic and the Eastbourne International (Tier II), where she lost in the first and second rounds of qualifying, respectively.
+In June, she was given wildcards into the qualifying draws for the Birmingham Classic and the Tier II Eastbourne International, where she lost in the first and second rounds of qualifying, respectively.

 This was immediately followed by another wildcard, this one into the main draw of Wimbledon.
-In her first ever main-draw Grand Slam appearance, she managed to survive rain delays and defeat Frenchwoman Séverine Beltrame, in straight sets, to reach the second round where she faced 31st seed Amy Frazier.
+In her first ever main-draw Grand Slam tournament appearance, she managed to survive rain delays and defeat Frenchwoman Séverine Beltrame, in straight sets, to reach the second round where she faced 31st seed Amy Frazier.
 The final result did not go Webley-Smith's way though as she was defeated with a final score of 6–2, 3–6, 8–6.
 She spent the rest of the year on the ITF Circuit but did not progress past the second round in any tournament she played.
 Her year-end ranking for 2004 was 272.

 2005

-Webley-Smith began the 2005 season well on home ground by reaching the semifinals of the $10k tournament in Tipton where she had to retire during her semifinal match against fellow Briton, Katie O'Brien.
-She continued competing on the ITF Circuit for the first half of the year and reached the quarterfinal stages in two more $10k tournaments, in Tampico, Tamaulipas and Ho Chi Minh City.
-In June, she was given a wildcard into the qualifying draw for the Tier III tournament, the DFS Classic where she lost in the first round of the qualifying event.
+Webley-Smith began the 2005 season well on home ground by reaching the semifinals of the 10k tournament in Tipton where she had to retire during her semifinal match against fellow Briton, Katie O'Brien.
+She continued competing on the ITF Circuit for the first half of the year and reached the quarterfinal stages in two more 10k tournaments, in Tampico, Tamaulipas and Ho Chi Minh City.
+In June, she was given a wildcard into the qualifying draw for the Tier III Birmingham Classic where she lost in the first round of the qualifying event.
 This was followed by a wildcard into the qualifying draw of Wimbledon where she was also beaten in the first round, by Meilen Tu, 7–5, 6–3.
-She reached only one more ITF semifinal that year, in the $25k event in Lagos where she lost, 2–6, 4–6, to Anne Keothavong.
-Her year-end ranking for 2005 was world No. 385.
+She reached only one more ITF semifinal that year, in the 25k event in Lagos where she lost to Anne Keothavong, in straight sets.
+Her year-end ranking for 2005 was 385.